Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Department of Construction requested the Department of Natural Resources and Environment and the People's Committees of districts, towns, and Thu Duc City to strengthen inspection and supervision of wastewater treatment of production and business establishments before discharging into the drainage system.
 During the process of maintaining and dredging the drainage system, if restaurant owners are found to have not installed a grease trap system before connecting to the drainage system, the maintenance unit and local authorities will coordinate to handle the situation.

-Sharing the same view, BÐ Xanh Sach Dep acknowledged: "In reality, shops, especially sidewalk shops and street vendors, often discharge oily wastewater into the sewers.
+Sharing the same view, BÐ Xanh Sach Dep acknowledged: "In reality, shops, especially sidewalk shops and street vendors, often discharge oily wastewater into the sewer.
 This causes sewer blockage and flooding every time it rains, but in fact the sewers still drain well."

-Punish severely to increase deterrence
+Severe punishment to increase deterrence

 "I think that to be fair, there should be no fines, but the restaurants should pay for the cost of cleaning the sewers right in the restaurant area," Bao Quoc suggested.
-Quyet Tam suggested: "The professional agency needs to specifically determine the extent to which the direct discharge of grease into the sewer affects drainage.
+Quyet Tam suggested: "The professional agency needs to specifically determine the extent to which the situation of discharging grease directly into the sewer affects drainage.
 If we just stop at the level of warnings, I'm afraid it will be difficult to solve the problem.
 There are many causes of flooding in the city, and among them, grease waste can be handled in advance.
 We can study and apply the Law on Environmental Protection to increase deterrence."

 Truong Hao